wazo-platform/wazo-platform.org/content/uc-doc/administration/import_export.md

 To create a tenant from scratch you will first need to create a spreadsheet file that will be used as the scaffold for your import.

-To create a spreadsheet ready to type in your data you can use the following command.
+To create a spreadsheet in which to enter your data you can use the following command.

 ```shell
 wazo-generate-dump new <filename.ods>
 ```

-This will create a file that can be opened with Microsoft Excel, Libre Office or Google Spreadsheet.
+This will create a file that can be opened with Microsoft Excel, LibreOffice or Google Sheets.

 The new file will contain many tabs and each tab contain many columns.
 The column named `ref` is used to reference other resources between each tab of the file.